 Discharge of officers for superannuation; retirement

 Section 31.
-Any officer in the military forces of the commonwealth at the age of sixty-five shall be honorably discharged, or upon his own request, placed upon the retired list with the highest grade held by him in the active military service.
+An officer or noncommissioned officer in the military forces of the commonwealth at the age of 65 shall be honorably discharged or, upon request by such officer and pursuant to the eligibility requirements of this section, placed upon the retired list with the highest grade held in the active military service.

-An officer upon the retired list accepting a commission in the active military forces of the commonwealth may again be placed upon said retired list, at his own request, with his former grade on the retired list, or any lower grade.
+Service members on the retired list accepting appointment to or a commission in the active military forces of the commonwealth may again be placed upon said retired list, at their own request, with their former grade on the retired list, or any lower grade.